MicrosoftDocs/visualstudio-docs/docs/designers/disable-dpi-awareness.md

 ::: moniker-end

 It's important to restart Visual Studio as a DPI-aware process when you're finished working in the **Windows Forms Designer**.
 If you close and reopen Visual Studio when it's running in DPI-unaware mode, it becomes DPI-aware again.
-You can also select the **Restart Visual Studio as a DPI-aware process** option in the informational bar.
+You can also select the **Restart Visual Studio as a DPI-aware process** option in the information bar.

-## Set your display scaling setting to 100%
+## Use Windows to set your display scaling setting to 100%

-With this option, you can resolve the issue by setting your display scaling setting to 100% in Windows 11.
+If you don't want to use Visual Studio to reset your display scaling on an as-needed basis, you can use Windows settings to do so.
+For example, you can set your display scaling setting to 100% in Windows 11.

 To do so, type **display settings** in the task bar search box, and then select **Change display settings**.
 In the **Settings** window, set **Change the size of text, apps, and other items** to **100%**.
 However, setting your display scaling to 100% may be undesirable since it can make the user interface too small to be usable.

-## <a name="use-the-devenvexe-tool"></a>Disable scaling using the DevEnv.exe command-line tool
+## <a name="use-the-devenvexe-tool"></a>Use the DevEnv.exe command-line tool to disable scaling

-With this option, you can manage scaling settings from the command line, [`devenv.exe`](../ide/reference/devenv-command-line-switches.md) takes `/noscale` as a command-line parameter to run in 100% scaling mode.
-Here's how:
+If you prefer to manage your display settings by using command-line tools instead of UI (user interface) tools in Visual Studio, you can with [DevEnv.exe](../ide/reference/devenv-command-line-switches.md).
+The `devenv.exe` command takes `/noscale` as a command-line parameter to run in 100% scaling mode.
+Here's how to use it:

 1. Select **Tools** > **Command Line** > **Developer Command Prompt** from the Visual Studio menu bar.
 1. Then, enter `devenv /noScale`.